semibran/mycaffeine/readme.md

 * [Contents](#content)

 ## General Info
-This project tracks a user's coffee/caffeine consumption.
+The app tracks a user's coffee/caffeine consumption.
 First the user must login.
 Then they can add (log) cups, and see their history.
 There is an optional profiles page to set goals (in construction).
+This small project demonstrates:
+* read and write to firestore, a non-sql database
+* use of firebase authentication and creation of a users collection in firestore
+* customized user experience after login//signup
+* tracking of a data point provided by the usre
+* display of a user's history of events
+* use of navbar in boostrap

 ## Technologies
-Technologies that were used for our project:
+Technologies that were used for this project:
 * Firebase Hosting
-* Firebase Database
+* Firebase Firestore Database
 * HTML, CSS
 * JavaScript
 * Bootstrap